paulproteus/debian-devel-changes-history-extractor/README.md

 text are stored in `~/.cache/ddc-errors.txt`.
 This cache file may take up to about 4.5GB of disk space in normal operation.

-You may specify one year and month with `-y` and `-m` respectively.
+You may specify a year and/or month to import by passing `-y` and `-m` respectively.
 This is primarily intended for development.
-If you lack enough disk space to cache all messages for all years, try running with `-y 2020` (for example).
+If you lack the disk space to cache all messages for all years, try running with `-y 2020` (for example).

 ### Query `upload_history.sqlite`